[Book Review] Monogamy? In This Economy? by Laura Boyle

 Each double-page spread includes a silhouette-style drawing of a couple having sex in the given position on the left page.
 The right page gives the position number, name, and a brief description.

-I have to be upfront: this book is very, very heterosexual.
+This book is very, very heterosexual.

 Every position is designed with a cisgender male/female couple having penetrative (penis-in-vagina) sex in mind.
 The illustrations even feature a woman drawn in pink and a man drawn in blue.
 There’s also a lot of gendered language throughout (“he does X, she does Y”, “girl power”, and so on.)
+I

 Pages from the Position of the Week book

-Now, a lot of the positions in this book would actually work for different body and genital configurations.
+A lot of the positions in this book would actually work for different body and genital configurations.
 Many of the positions would work just as well for two vulva owners using a strap-on, or for anal sex with any configuration of bodies.

 On the 3rd page, after the welcome but before the positions start, you get a little consent disclaimer.
 This states that you should talk before trying something new, that everything must be 100% consensual, and that you should stop if anything hurts or is uncomfortable.